nehiljain/JavaAlgos/README.md

 JavaAlgos
 =========

-A project which contains some specific algorithm implementations in Java.
+A project which contains some specific algorithm and data structures implementations in Java.